-Satisfactory - PTI met the service level agreement at 96.9% for the month of October 2017.
+Satisfactory - PTI met the service level agreement at 96.9% for the month of November 2017.
 Missed service level agreements that were satisfactorily explained and not an indication of a persistent issue:

-Technical Check (First)

 Technical Check (Retest)

-Regarding the Technical Check (First) missed service level, PTI has previously informed the CSC that this SLA is missed due to an historic design decision to process these checks in series and while the active performance of the technical test itself does not exceed the SLA, the SLA is exceeded because some requests were queued waiting to be performed.
-The next revision of RZMS will have the technical check portion substantially rewritten and will allow greater parallelization of the testing being performed.
+Technical Check (Supplemental)

-Regarding the Technical Check (Retest) missed service level is subject to a CSC recommendation that would re-categorize this month’s performance for this metric as ‘met’ as well.
+Both the Technical Check (Retest) and the Technical Check (Supplemental) missed service levels are subject to a CSC recommendation that would re-categorize this month’s performance for these metrics as ‘met’ as well.

 On the evidence so far, the CSC does not regard this as a cause for concern.